JiFish/Storyteller/images/readme.txt

+Put your images in here.

+Book illustrations should be in a sub-directory defined in your config.php and have the filename "[pagenumber].jpg".
-Put your images here.
-They should be named [pagenumber].jpg e.g. 400.jpg.
-They will be automatically sent when the page is turned to.
+They will be automatically sent along with the story when the appropriate page is turned to.

-The emoji_cache directory is used to mirror emoji images for use with discord.
+The emoji_cache sub-directory is used to mirror emoji images for use with discord.
+It will be populated automatically if Discord Mode is on.